Master-Pack Group Berhad

 ii.
 Emergency Preparedness

-Potential emergency situations and events are to be identified and assessed, and their impacts minimized by implementing emergency plans and responses procedures including employee notification, evacuation procedures, worker training and drills, appropriate first-aid supplies, fire detection and suppression equipment, adequate exit facilities and recovery plans
+Potential emergency situations and events are to be identified and assessed, and their impacts minimized by implementing emergency plans and responses procedures including employee notification, evacuation procedures, worker training and drills, appropriate first-aid supplies, fire detection and suppression equipment, adequate exit facilities and recovery plans.
+Emergency drills for evacuation shall be executed at least annually.

 iii.
 Housing / Dormitory Conditions